reorx/blog/content/blog/20220420 Switch open files quickly in Obsidian.md

 ---
 title: Switch open files quickly in Obsidian
+slug: obsidian-switching-open-files-quickly
 date: 2022-04-21
 description: Imagine a quick switcher with open files at the top.
 tags:
   - obsidian
   - productivity
-comments: true
+  - ux
 ---

 ## The problem